Estate Planning Attorney in Tacoma, Washington

 The will or trust instruments that created the trust will often outline the duties of a trustee in charge of managing the assets of an estate.
 It is advisable to consult with a trusted estate planning lawyer in Tacoma, Washington to make sure it has been set up properly.
 It would be a great choice to meet with our knowledgeable attorney in Jones Legacy Law if you are considering acting as a trustee for someone else to discuss and know the expectations of the role of an estate plan trustee.

-Our best lawyer can also help you with other legal issues regarding Estate Planning such as the proceedings to avoid going to the Probate court, Living Trust, Living Wills, Special needs planning, and more (just visit our main website to see more of what we can offer), as well as Elder Law, Probate and Estate Administration, and Chapter 7 and 13 Bankruptcy.
+Our best lawyer can also help you with other legal issues regarding Estate Planning such as the proceedings to avoid going to the Probate court, Living Trust, Living Wills, Special needs planning, and more (just visit our main website to see more of what we can offer), as well as Elder Law, and Probate and Estate Administration.